FridayMarch26th/FridayMarch26th.github.io/_notes/growth.md

 ![Subdivided Ggrowth](/assets/notes/growth/growth_subd.gif)

-Similarly, we also need our accumulating attribs, but with more than point 0 point in the network it's worth restoring the original group procedurally, which was destroyed along the way.
-So what we now have looks a little like this:
+Similarly, we also need our accumulating arrival time attrib.
+For that we need our start group, but this will have been removed by the FSPSOP.
+With many points in the FSP start group network it's worth restoring that group procedurally.
+The last few ops look a bit like this:

 ![The story so far](/assets/notes/growth/growth_sofar.gif)